-9. Staff training and support
+Staff training and support

-All staff that are required to provide support to pupils with medical conditions will be trained by healthcare professionals qualified to do so.
-The training need will be identified by the healthcare professional during the development or review of the individual healthcare plan.
-We may choose to arrange training ourselves and will ensure that it remains up-to-date.
-Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions, and to fulfil the requirements set out in the individual healthcare plans.
+All staff that are required to provide specialist support to children with medical conditions will be trained by health care professionals qualified to do so.
+The training need will be identified by the healthcare professional during the development or review of the individual health care plan.
+We may choose to arrange training ourselves and will ensure that it remains up to date.
+Training should be sufficient to ensure that staff are competent and have confidence in their ability to support children with medical conditions, and to fulfil the requirements set out in the individual health care plans.
 They will need an understanding of the specific medical conditions that they are being asked to deal with, their implications and preventative measures.